-- 2.35 The secondary access on Sowbrook Lane will require the removal of a total of 105 metres of hedgerow, including that required for the implementation of the junction, footways and visibility splays.
-The visibility splay to the north would necessitate the removal of 50 metres of hedgerow, with the visibility splay to the south resulting in the loss of 55 metres of hedgerow. - 2.36 As illustrated on the photoviewpoints at the rear of this statement (Plan 6 Photoviewpoints 5, 6a and 6b) the hedgerow along Sowbrook Lanes is clipped and managed as a low hedgerow, with
+- 3.8 The secondary access on Sowbrook Lane will require the removal of a total of 105 metres of hedgerow, including that required for the implementation of the junction, footways and visibility splays.
+The visibility splay to the north would necessitate the removal of 50 metres of hedgerow, with the visibility splay to the south resulting in the loss of 55 metres of hedgerow. - 3.9 As illustrated by Photoviewpoints 5, 6a and 6b (Figure 7 volume 2 of my evidence), the hedgerow along Sowbrook Lanes is clipped and managed as a low hedgerow, with substantial lengths that are scrubby, comprising brambles.
+There are therefore opportunities to substantially enhance the hedgerows along the road with new native tree and hedgerow planting as part of the proposals. - 3.10 As shown on the Illustrative Masterplan and set out within the accompanying design principles, the proposals offer opportunities to deliver both replacement hedgerows and enhancements to site boundaries through the delivery of landscape buffers incorporating trees hedgerows and areas of multifunctional green infrastructure.

-- substantial lengths that are scrubby, comprising brambles.
-There are therefore opportunities to significantly enhance the hedgerows along the road with new native tree and hedgerow planting as part of the proposals. - 2.37 As shown on the Illustrative Masterplan and set out within the accompanying design principles, the proposals offer opportunities to deliver both replacement hedgerows and enhancements to site boundaries through the delivery of landscape buffers incorporating trees hedgerows and areas of multifunctional green infrastructure. - 2.38 This includes a 50 metre offset from the substation alongside Sowbrook Lane, within which areas of publicly accessible multifunctional greenspace including hedgerow and tree planting to create a soft transition and enhance the boundary landscape features and character along Sowbrook Lane.
+3.11 This includes a 50 metre offset from the substation alongside Sowbrook Lane, within which areas of publicly accessible multifunctional greenspace including hedgerow and tree planting to create a soft transition and enhance the boundary landscape features and character along Sowbrook Lane.

-3 POLICY CONTEXT
+4 POLICY CONTEXT

-3.1 I summarise below the policies and guidance that are of relevance to the effects of the proposals upon the character and appearance of the area, included those cited within Reason for Refusal 5.
-I also consider allocations within the adopted Core Strategy and the emerging Core Strategy in relation to the Stanton Regeneration Site and the proposed Strategic Green Infrastructure Corridor.
+- 4.1 I summarise below the policies and guidance that are of relevance to the effects of the proposals upon the character and appearance of the area, included those cited within Reason for Refusal 5.
+I also consider allocations within the adopted Core Strategy and the emerging Core Strategy in relation to the Stanton Regeneration Site and the proposed Strategic Green Infrastructure Corridor. - 4.2 I refer to policy as it is relevant to my evidence and landscape and visual matters.
+Mr Hawley references policies more generally and as part of the planning balance.